 - Mix the ingredients well.

-- Add the meatloaf mixture to a baking dish, cast iron pan, or what you have on-hand.
+- Add the meatloaf mixture to a 8x8 baking dish, cast iron pan, or loaf pan

 - Top with mozzarella cheese.

 - Bake for 25-35 minutes depending on the depth of the dish you use to bake this meatloaf recipe.
 I used mini cast iron pans and it took 25 minutes.

 - Use a thermometer to make sure the internal temperature is 165º F to know it is done baking.

 - You can use gluten free panko, gluten free bread crumbs, or the new Rice Crumbs from Trader Joe's.
 You can also make your own gluten free bread crumbs at a much lower price than store-bought.

 - You can use ground turkey, chicken, beef, or pork in this recipe.
 You can also use a combination for more flavor.